xXTacticalWaffleXx/estradiol_client/README.md

 ## Features

-Estradiol clien't has a few features, mostly small QOL improvements such as an ashfang counter that tells you when you need to reset and more readable dms
+Estradiol clien't is a ChatTriggers module with a few features, mostly small QOL improvements such as an ashfang counter that tells you when you need to reset and more readable dms on the hypixel network.

 ## Contributing